11 Best MyFitnessPal Alternatives for 2026 (Free & Paid)

 Hoot is the best MyFitnessPal alternative if you want calorie tracking that's simple, playful, and motivating.

-Other strong contenders include Cronometer (best for nutrient detail), Lose It! (social + photo features), MacroFactor (adaptive coaching), and Foodnoms (privacy-first).
+Other strong contenders include Cronometer (nutrient detail), Lose It! (social and photo features), MacroFactor (adaptive coaching), and Foodnoms (privacy-first).

 Free options exist (FatSecret, Foodnoms), and Fooducate Pro offers a unique one-time payment.

-If you’re frustrated with MyFitnessPal’s ads, upsells, and clunky UX, you have smarter, cheaper, and more motivating alternatives today.
+If you're frustrated with MyFitnessPal's ads, upsells, redesigns, and broken features, you have smarter, cheaper, and more motivating alternatives today.

 Disclaimer: Content provided here is for educational purposes only and is not a substitute for professional medical, nutritional, or health advice.